 As part of the clinical requirements for the program, each student will be required to place, contour and finish at least twenty (20) direct restorations in prepared permanent teeth with the following requirements:

 - At least fifty (50) percent of the experiences shall be Class II restorations using esthetic materials.

 - At least twenty (20) percent of the experiences shall be Class V restorations using esthetic materials.

 - At least ten (10) percent of the experiences shall use amalgam.

 These procedures will be performed near the completion of the program when the student has demonstrated laboratory competency.
 All procedures must be performed under the "direct supervision" of a supervising dentist.

 Program Dates and Hours

-All students enrolled begin their online and taped education in September 2013.
-This instruction runs from 7:00 to 9:00 PM on selected Thursday evenings or when assigned.
+All students enrolled begin their online and taped education on April 8, 2017.
+This instruction runs from throughout the program when assigned.